Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 I have to question that.

-And one person, I don't know if you've ever read him, uh Frederick Nietzsche, you've definitely heard of him.
+And one person, I don't know if you've ever read him, Frederick Nietzsche, you've definitely heard of him.

-Yeah, and he has a quote.
+And he has a quote.

-He goes, The most the most oldest and still relevant illusion is the one of good and evil.
+He goes, The most, the most oldest and still relevant illusion is the one of good and evil.

 And it took me a while to understand what he was saying by that.